 Specifically, they comprise data indicators on the number of participants in the domestic infrastructures of the payments market and, most importantly, on the volume and value of payments processed via them.
 A comparison of indicators between EU countries highlights the similarities but also the significant differences in transaction practices across jurisdictions.

 These differences reflect variations not only in payment cultures and in the time of introduction of innovative payment solutions, but also in the established way of operation of payment infrastructures.

 Regulatory framework on data collection

-The European System of Central Banks has adopted a single framework under which the participating national central banks (NCBs) collect statistical data from payment service providers (PSPs) and payment system operators.
+The European System of Central Banks (ESCB) has adopted a single framework under which the participating national central banks (NCBs) collect statistical data from payment service providers (PSPs) and payment system operators.